 Albert’s smart savings feature analyzes your spending and determines how much you can save each week.
 If you are using the free version of the app, Albert will initiate one savings transfer per week, typically between $25-$100.

 To figure out how much it can automatically save for you, Albert uses a special algorithm.
 Their algorithm analyzes your spending, income, predicted account balance, and upcoming bills.
 With that information, it will determine how much it can safely save for you.

 If you’re someone who doesn’t have too much cushion in your bank account, here’s what Albert says about that:

-As you can see, based on my transactions, Albert typically saves me between $45 and $70 per week.
-Over the course of a month, that’s about $200 I save completely in the background.
-This is all on top of the normal saving I’m already doing, so it’s a nice little compliment to my money system.
+Over the time that I’ve used Albert, it’s been able to save me several hundred dollars – not bad at all.
+It typically saves $45 to $70 per week.
+Over the course of a month, that’s about $200 I’m able to save without even noticing it.
+And this is all on top of the normal saving I’m already doing, which makes it a nice compliment to my money system.